Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 • Communication gaps

-• Feelings of isolation
+• Increased isolation

 • Breakdown in team dynamics

-Communication Isn’t a Skill Gap — It’s a Relational Gap
+Communication Isn’t a Skill Gap.
+It’s a Relational Gap.

 Effective communication depends on: